1. Check deadlines

-3. Register for the Master's in Arts and Culture - research Master's
+- 3. Register for the Master's in Arts and Culture in Studielink

 After enrolling in Studielink, you will automatically receive an email with a link to your MyInfo UvA application form.
 To log in to MyInfo you need your UvAnetID.
 Please fill out the application form, upload the required documents and submit your MyInfo application form before the application deadline.